Do you know the perfect perennials to add to your garden space?

 Make sure to consider foliage and texture, too, when creating your garden.
 Beautiful foliage and interesting texture creates a lovely garden aesthetic—even without a bloom in sight!

 To get you started, select a few perennials that peak during each season.
 If you love pink flowers, for instance, consider Bergenia ‘Bressingham Ruby’ for spring, Hibiscus ‘Peppermint Schnapps’ for summer, and Dendranthema ‘Dainty Pink Igloo’ for fall.
 Or use this plan by our expert garden designer Kerry Ann Mendez for long-lasting, multi-season interest.

 When selecting perennials, remember that not all plants make good neighbors.
-For instance, plants that thrive in dry conditions will be unhappy living next to thirsty perennials that prefer consistently moist soil.
-Also, consider the size of plant neighbors, making sure that one perennial won’t quickly overshadow its companion, hogging light, water, and nutrients.
+For instance, plants that thrive in dry conditions will be unhappy living next to thirsty perennials that prefer moist soil.
+Also, consider the size of plant neighbors, making sure that one perennial won’t quickly overshadow its companion.
+Tall plants consume light, water, and nutrients.
 Look at the plant tags when shopping, or research plants with similar growing conditions online.
 For instance, if you’re looking for waterwise plants, check out our recommendations here.

 With a little research and planning, creating a garden filled with perennials perfect for your climate, soil, and aesthetic preferences will be a breeze.
-Plus, once you’ve created your gorgeous garden, you can sit back and relax, watching it fill in and become lovelier each year with very little maintenance.
+Plus, once you’ve created your gorgeous garden, you can sit back and relax.
+You can watch it fill in and become lovelier each year with very little maintenance.
 Now, doesn’t that sound like a perfect garden?